-What Will They Say About You in 5 Years?
+What Will People Say About You in 5 Years?

 Future Business HistorySM is part of a process designed to lead a company/business through developing a vision and an aggressive growth strategy.
 The approach is based on a highly interactive framework that transforms the Future State vision into

-The set of targeted actions (on a timeline) and success measures comprise the Future Business HistorySM.
+The set of targeted actions (on a timeline) and success measures comprise the Future Business History.

 The process to make strategic product and marketing decisions starts with your internal vision and adds insights into what markets will value to grow your business.
 We characterize the behavioral and emotional responses customers do and will have to products, services, and individuals – as appropriate.
 In so doing, marketers receive the information they need to generate the compelling benefits, value propositions, and positionings that go beyond functional appeals.
 So, communications and offering design are more targeted and impactful, because they address the unique triggers necessary to establish preferences and the desired customer behaviors.

 Does Your Organization Have the Expertise to Implement Your Marketing Strategy?

 The MRD identifies the skills required for successful strategy execution:

 - Where are the critical skill gaps in our organization?

 - What is the exact nature of these readiness gaps?